hauke96/master-thesis/DESIGN_DECISIONS.md

 Second, there's a distance to consider.

 If two areas are merged, the further distance of those has to be used for the new area, otherwise results might not be correct anymore.
-This, however, reduces the efficiency as vertices that were in the nearer shadow area are not necessarrily within the new and further shadow area.
+This, however, reduces the efficiency as vertices that were in the nearer shadow area are not necessarily within the new and further shadow area.
 Example: Area `a` is from 10° to 20° and 3m away, area `b` from 20° to 30° and 10m away.
 The merged area is then from 10° to 30° and 10m away.
 A vertex at 15° and 8m away was hidden by `a` but is not anymore in the new merged area, therefore an expensive collision check will be performed.

 ###### Implementations